Skip to Content

 • The other option that this backpack takes to another level is its strap technology.

-This is not one of the string-tightened polyester bags you put your gym clothes in, it does have some weight to it.
+This is not one of the string-tightened polyester bags you put your gym clothes in, and it does have some weight to it.
 However, this is a property of the material and is made up for by the tear-proof nature of such material.

 Backpacks are a necessity for rockhounds, and canvas is really a must if you carry hammers, chisels, and rocks inside it.
 We like this Kemy for 3 reasons: